awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_service-with-iam.md

 |  Task  |  arn:aws:ecs:*region*:*account*:task/*cluster\-name*/*task\-id*  |
 |  Container  |  arn:aws:ecs:*region*:*account*:container/*cluster\-name*/*task\-id*/*container\-id*  |

-To learn with which actions you can specify the ARN of each resource, see [Supported Resource\-Level Permissions for Amazon ECS API Actions](ecs-supported-iam-actions-resources.md)\.
+To learn with which actions you can specify the ARN of each resource, see [Supported resource\-level permissions for Amazon ECS API actions](#ecs-supported-iam-actions-resources)\.

 ### Condition keys<a name="security_iam_service-with-iam-id-based-policies-conditionkeys"></a>